 - Time – Using a tuition management and fee billing company to offer payment plans to families allows office staff to stop “chasing” unpaid tuition, and make better use of that time to follow-up with parents interested in enrolling their children in the school.
 While you may only be dealing with 10 to 15% of families time and time again as the ones that require most of your tuition “adjustment” work, could your time doing this be spent more productively?
 If you’ve answered “Yes,” then what will you do when your school’s board says “No, we’re still going to collect tuition the way we’ve always done it – we’ll just do more fundraising.”
 That’s when the questions really begin, such as, “Are the board members themselves going to do more fundraising, or will they expect school personnel to do more?”
 Board members are usually volunteering their time and talent, and, in boards that are well-run, their treasure.
 But, if they’re not, and members just tell the school personnel what they think they should do, that raises even more questions.
 I am familiar with one school that had a board member who was a prominent attorney in the city, and had his children enrolled in the school.
 He was quite upset when he was told that he missed the financial aid deadline, and let the administration of the school know that legally, the postmark is the official date of submission.
 That situation led me to question why people were chosen to be on the school’s board, and what type of conflicts of interest and imputed income situations we could be getting into.

 - Talent – Staff members who are great at marketing and development can better use their time for these needed tasks than running to the bank everyday with a deposit.
 This doesn’t even touch upon the security offered through electronic funds transfer.
 There’s even a company out there now that registers checking account numbers.
 Their slogan – “Register your checking account before someone else does.”
-Checks are quickly becoming an outmoded manner of payment…especially when one can pick up their iPhone, go to an app, and pay someone with an electronic funds transfer immediately.
-If you’re trying to keep your own financial information secure, remember that every time you write a check and give it to someone, you’re giving them your banking information, conveniently printed at the bottom of the check.
+Checks are quickly becoming an outmoded manner of payment…especially when one can pick up their Phone (which is actually a handheld computer), go to an app, and pay someone with an electronic funds transfer immediately.
+If you’re trying to keep your own financial information secure, remember that every time you write a check and give it to someone, you’re giving them your banking account information, conveniently printed at the bottom of the check.
 And, can someone take a picture of those numbers with their cell phone today?
 You may already do it to deposit a check.

 - Treasure – The enrollment of a student in a faith-based school carries with it the responsibility for the parent to pay the tuition.
 At least for Catholic schools, the United States Conference of Catholic Bishops call the Catholic school a “privileged environment,” and with privileges come responsibilities.
 Adjust for hardships?
 Absolutely!
 But no tuition?
 Only if the school is a fully-funded ministry of the parish.
 What about governmental vouchers?
 Just remember, with government money comes government strings.